brennalaurentan/tp/docs/UserGuide.md

 # BandBook User Guide

-BandBook is your all-in-one software designed to streamline the management of band members' contact details and information.
-It offers a user-friendly platform to **create, edit and delete members' contact information**, along with optional fields such as **tag, birthday, matriculation year and instrument information**.
+BandBook is your all-in-one software designed to streamline the management of band members' contact details and attendance.
+It offers a user-friendly platform to **add, edit and delete members' contact information**, along with optional fields such as **tag, birthday, matriculation year and instrument information**.

-Moreover, you can **indicate and view the attendance history of your members**, ensuring that they stay on track with the band's activities.
+Moreover, you can **assign instruments** to your members and **find your members by their name and/or instrument assigned**.
+You may also **indicate and view the attendance history of your members**, ensuring that they stay on track with the band's activities.

 Optimised for use via a Command Line Interface (CLI), BandBook can assist you in managing your members' details faster than traditional GUI apps.

 <!-- * Table of Contents -->
 <page-nav-print />